 A jury in the US has decided that Apple should pay $300 million to Optis Wireless Technology in a patent dispute.

-According to media reports, the five patents in question were once belonged to Samsung, Panasonic, and LG and were obtained by Optis.
+According to media reports, the five patents in question once belonged to Samsung, Panasonic, and LG and were obtained by Optis.

 “A jury in Texas awarded $300 million in damages to Optis Wireless and its constellation of companies, to be paid by Apple because the 4G/LTE tech in its iPhones, iPads, and Watches were deemed to have infringed Optis’ communications patents,” reports The Registrar.